luizperes/studium/CONTRIBUTING.md

 # Anything else?

-If something is missing or if you have a question, please fill an issue on the repository, and I'll gladly provide an answer, or make the answer clear on this file.
+If something is missing or if you have a question, please fill an issue on the repository and I'll gladly provide an answer.
+If I feel it is very important question, I will make sure the answer is on this file.